 And one about how to pack you backpack with some safety tips: http://outofyourcomfortzone.net/how-to-pack-your-backpack/

-Good luck and enjoy your trip! :-) over 2 years agoAnswered by Marcio via WorldNomads.com
+Good luck and enjoy your trip! :-) almost 3 years agoAnswered by Marcio via WorldNomads.com